open-cloud/open-cloud.github.io.old/2_developer.md

 ###Display Static Data Using Context Variables

-Opencloud includes some context variables that are built in.
+XOS includes some context variables that are built in.
 One example of this is "user", which represents the currently logged in user.
 Context variables are useful for values that we don't expect to change while the user is looking at the view.

 [TODO: suggest the user use xoslib instead of context variables?]